Tom-PIT/Connected.Docs/en/Logistics/Documents/Inventories.md

 # Inventories

 An **Inventory** document is used to verify and correct stock quantities at a specific warehouse location.
-It helps you compare **theoretical stock** (what the system expects) with **actual stock** (what is physically present).
-Any discrepancy—missing or excess—is resolved by publishing the document.
+It compares the **theoretical stock** stored in the system with the **actual stock** physically present on the shelves.
+If differences are found, you can update the quantities and publish the document to adjust the stock levels accordingly.

+Inventory checks are performed per location and show all materials stored there, along with indicators of missing or excess items.
+You can open the **Stock view by location** or the **Stock view by serial number** directly from related screens to understand how stock levels were formed.
+Minimum and maximum thresholds shown in summaries can be configured in the **[Stock boundaries](StockBoundaries.md)** code list.

+> [!TIP]
-For a full walkthrough of how inventory checks work, watch the [Inventory](https://www.youtube.com/watch?v=Rc4qqTdxKn8) video.
+> For a full demonstration, see the **[Inventory](https://www.youtube.com/watch?v=Rc4qqTdxKn8)** video tutorial.

 To access Inventories, go to **Logistics / Documents / Inventories** in the [navigation](../../Common/UI/Navigation.md).

----

 ## Schema